top of page

 Projects

-PBSC: Queen's Chapter is proud to partner with organizations in the Greater Kingston Area, providing rewarding opportunities for Queen's Law students in the 2022-2023 academic year.
+The PBSC Queen's Law Chapter is proud to partner with organizations in the Greater Kingston Area, Sudbury and North Bay, providing rewarding opportunities for Queen's Law students in the 2023-2024 academic year.
 Student volunteers are placed on projects based on skills, experience, interest, and dedication to promoting access to justice.

 Notebook and Pen